 - saves lives

 - reduces homelessness, hospitalizations, crime, arrests, and incarceration

 - saves money on arrests, incarcerations, and hospitalizations

 A person must meet all of these conditions to be eligible for AOT:

 - 18 years old and over, seriously mentally ill, and a San Mateo County resident

-- having been hospitalized and/or incarcerated two or more times within the last 3 years.
+- having been hospitalized and/or receipt of services in a forensic or other mental health unit of a correctional facility two or more times within the last 3 years.

 - Were previously offered treatment on a voluntary basis and refused it, and whose health is quickly declining.

 Our AOT team is here to help partner with clients and provide the care they need.
 Call 650-372-6125 or email AOT@smcgov.org and let us know how we can help.
 This is not a crisis service.
 If you are experiencing a mental health crisis, call 9-1-1 or go to your nearest emergency room.